Introduction

 Spectrum Usage Broad Overview

-EE operates up to seven 4G carriers in each FDD direction, helping support over gigabit 4G capability.
-Modern devices support five way downlink carrier aggregation, typically meaning maximum bandwidth aggregation is Bands 1+3+3+7+7 for 90MHz spectrum from 15MHz, 20MHz, 20MHz, 20MHz, 15MHz respective carrier bandwidths.
+EE has substantial deployment of carrier aggregation, helping to support a substantial footprint of theoretical gigabit (or more) 4G capability.
+Modern devices support five way downlink 4G carrier aggregation, typically meaning maximum bandwidth aggregation is Bands 1+3+3+7+7 for 95MHz spectrum from 20MHz, 20MHz, 20MHz, 20MHz, 15MHz respective carrier bandwidths.
 In the uplink, uplink aggregation of two carriers is available for a maximum of 40MHz uplink.

 EE 4x4 MIMO Configuration